-Healthcare RCM is the financial process that hospitals and healthcare systems follow to manage all of the administrative steps in identifying, processing, and collecting patient revenue.
+Healthcare RCM started as the financial process that hospitals and healthcare systems follow to manage all of the administrative steps in identifying, processing, and collecting patient revenue.
 Everything from billing customers to collecting payments.

 Many revenue cycle activities are still done manually, with organizations not yet harnessing the full power of automation.
 Automation, driven by AI and ML, can have an impact across the revenue cycle.